Fondi: History

 The Caetani lost Fondi after Charles VIII of France's expedition to southern Italy, and it was assigned to the condottiero Prospero Colonna.
 Under the Colonna the city met another period of artistic and cultural splendour, thanks of the court held by Giulia Gonzaga, who lived in Fondi between 1526 and 1534.

 In 1534, Fondi was sacked by Barbarossa, who was seeking to kidnap the beautiful Giulia and bring her as a gift to his emperor Suleiman.
-However, she managed to escape.
+However, she managed to escape, but many other inhabitants were enslaved in the Barbary slave trade.
 Another sack followed in 1594, starting the decline of the city, which had in the meantime passed to the Carafa of Stigliano.
 In 1720 Fondi was acquired by the di Sangro family.